markmeeus/MarcelloDB/README.md

 Indexes
 =
-Will be implemented in 0.3.x and 0.4.x
+Will be implemented in 0.2.x and 0.3.x

 Roadmap
 =